 If you leave your employment as a result of disability, the Plan Administrator decides whether or not you qualify for Total and Permanent Disability.
-Disability is defined as a physical or mental condition resulting from bodily injury, disease or mental disorder which renders you incapable of continuing any gainful occupation and which constitutes disability under the Social Security Act.
+Disability is defined as a physical or mental condition resulting from bodily injury, disease or mental disorder which renders you incapable of continuing any gainful occupation and which constitutes disability under either the Social Security Act or the group long term disability policy maintained by the Employer, whichever first occurs.
 If there is a decision that you are Totally and Permanently Disabled, you are entitled to the total value of your Accounts.
-The time and form of payments as a result of disability are described later in this Section III.
+The time and form of payments as a result of disability are described later in this Section IV.